sourcegraph/sourcegraph-public-snapshot/client/web/README.md

 ## Local development

 Use `sg` CLI tool to configure and start local development server.
-For more information checkout `sg` [README](../../dev/sg/README.md).
+For more information check out [the `sg` documentation](https://docs.sourcegraph.com/dev/background-information/sg).

 ### Configuration